Fiori-Tracker/fioritracker.github.io/1909SPS08/installation/basis-steps.md

 ![](/res/maint-service-add2.png)

-## Step 4 - Check if ICF node has alias assigned
+## Step 4 - Check if the ICF node has a system alias assigned

 4.1 Go to `/n/IWFND/MAINT_SERVICE` transaction, find and click on `ZFIORITRACKER_SRV` entry.<br>